rdbabiera/robotics_final_project/README.md

 commonly used in the course.
 They are:
 1. torch
 2. torchvision
+3. pyrealsense2
+4. face_recognition (this takes a while, should run with the -vvv to see progress)

+To set up the RealSense camera with an Virtualbox Ubuntu VM, follow these steps:
+1. Plug in camera to computer
+2. Install the Virtualbox Extension pack
+3. Go to the USB section in the Settings (may be under Ports) and check "Enable USB Controller"
+4. Click the "Add new USB filter" and find the "Intel(R) RealSense(TM) Depth Camera 435i [50C7]" option
+5. When running the VM, you should then see under the "Devices" tab, a "USB section", and then the RealSense option should be checked

 Assuming a flashlight/laser pointer is already situated within the arm's grip, and the RealSense camera is already configured for the system the code is being